limkrisha/mfre-r-bootcamp-2021/presentation/working-with-data.md

   * Note: The `read_csv` function assumes fields are delimited by comma.
 If you want a more flexible way of reading text files, look up the `{readr}` package for other [functions](https://readr.tidyverse.org/).

-  * In FRE 501, Dr. Vercammen uses the base R `read.csv` function.
-It is doing the same thing as the `read_csv` function.
-The additional arguments you may see are `sep = ","`, which means that data is delimited by comma, and `header = TRUE`, which means that the first row will be treated as column names.
+  * In FRE 501, Dr. Vercammen uses the base R `read.csv()` function.
+To load the csv file using this function, the code is `carbon <- read.csv(here("data", "yearly_co2_emissions.csv"), sep = ",", header = TRUE)`.
+This code will do the same thing as the `read_csv` function.
+The additional arguments you may see are `sep = ","`, which means that data is delimited by comma, and `header = TRUE`, which means that the first row should be treated as column names.

 To load in text files, use the `read.table()` function.
 The `sep = "\t"` argument indicates that the data is tab-delimited.
-The `header = TRUE` argument indicates that the first row will be treated as column names.
+The `header = TRUE` argument indicates that the first row should be treated as column names.

 ```r